 \textbf{3.
-Examination of the ash.} The next question is whether the additional absorption observed is due to the carbon itself or to an impurity.
-For this purpose, the ash was tested.
-A cross--sectional sample of 3.6 kg of the carbpm was carefully incinerated in a platinum furnace, leaving behind 3.3 g of ash.
-This was pressed into a disk 2.4 cm diameter and 0.6 cm thick.
-The absorption of this disk for thermal neutrons was measured.
+Examination of the ash.} The next question is whether the observed additional absorption is attributable to the carbon itself or to some impurity.
+To investigate this, the ash was examined.
+A representative sample of 3.6~kg of the graphite was carefully incinerated in a platinum furnace, leaving 3.3~g of ash.
+This ash was then pressed into a disk 2.4 cm in diameter and 0.6~cm thick.
+The absorption coefficient of this disk for thermal neutrons was measured.
 The indicators contained 250 mg Dy$_2$O$_3$ per cm$^2$.
-The ash disk was placed on the indicator so that about $1/4$ of the scattered radiation was measured.
-The neutron source was a Rn--Be mixture in a 10 cm paraffin cube at a distance of 10 cm from the indicators.
-The measured absorption, corrected for oblique beam paths, amounted to $12.5\pm1.5\%$.
-The measured proportion of scattered absorption, which can be estimated at $5.5\%$ according to the company's ash analysis, is deducted from this.
-This leaves $7\%$ as real absorption.
+The ash disk was placed on the indicator so that about 1/4 of the scattered radiation was measured.
+The neutron source was Rn+Be in a 10~cm paraffin cube placed 10~cm from the indicators.
+The measured absorption, corrected for oblique beam path, amounted to 12.5$\pm$1.5\%.
+From this the scattered absorptions are deducted, which the company's ash analysis estimates at 5.5\%.
+Thus, about 7\% remains as the true absorption.

-We now ask what absorption coefficient of the ash would be expected if all impurities which reduce the diffusion length from the assumed theoretical value $\ell_0=61$ cm to the measured value $\ell=36$ cm were contained in the ash.
+We now ask what absorption coefficient of the ash would be expected if all the impurities that reduce the diffusion length from the assumed theoretical value $\ell_0=61$ cm to the measured value $\ell=36$ cm were contained in the ash.
 From Eq.(1) [Eq.(\ref{eq:g71bothe-1})] one can easily obtain the relationship:

-Where the indices $C$ and $V$ refer to the carbon and the impurities respectively; the contribution of the impurities to the scattering is neglected.
+where the indices $C$ and $V$ refer to the carbon and the impurities, respectively; the contribution of the impurities to the scattering is neglected.
 With $\sigma_{sC}=4\cdot10^{-24}$ this yields:

-The packing density of the carbon is 1.68, the ash weight $0.092\%$, therefore the absorbing cross--sectional sum should be for 1 g of ash:
+The packing density of the carbon is 1.68, the ash weight $0.092\%$, therefore the absorption cross section sum should be for 1~g of ash: